Apolo Ohno: Early life

 Ohno was born in Seattle, Washington, to a Japanese-born father, Yuki Ohno (大野 幸, Ōno Yuki) and a European-American mother, Jerrie Lee.
 Ohno's parents divorced when he was an infant, and he was raised in Seattle by his father.
-He has had little contact with his biological mother and as of 2002 had expressed no interest in knowing her or his older half-brother.
-Ohno's father, a hair stylist and owner of the salon Yuki's Diffusion, often worked 12-hour shifts, and with no extended family in the United States, found it hard to balance his career with raising a child.
-His father chose to name his son Apolo after the Greek words apo, which means to "steer away from" and lo, which means "look out; here he comes."
+He has had little contact with his biological mother; as of 2002, he had expressed no interest in knowing her or his older half-brother.
+Ohno's father, a hair stylist and owner of the salon Yuki's Diffusion, often worked 12-hour shifts, and, with no extended family in the United States, found it hard to balance his career with raising a child.
+His father chose to name his son Apolo not after the Olympian deity Apollo but rather after the Greek words apo, which means to "steer away from", and lo, which means "look out; here he comes."

 When Ohno was very young, his father meticulously researched childcare providers to care for his son during his long work hours.
 As Apolo grew older, his father became concerned his son would become a latchkey kid, so Yuki got his son involved with competitive swimming and quad-speed roller skating at age 6.
 He later switched from the instruction of Benton Redford, a National Champion, to a team in Federal Way, Washington, called Pattison's Team Extreme and became a national inline speedskating champion and record holder himself.
 His father used inline speed skating to fill his spare time.
 Ohno's days were spent with morning swimming practices, followed by schooling, and finally skating practices in the afternoon.

 When Ohno was 12, he won the Washington state championship in the breaststroke, but preferred inline speed skating over swimming.
 He has stated that by the time he turned 13, he attended parties with older teenagers if he did not have competitions on the weekends.
 His father has stated that it was a struggle balancing his son's desire for independence while helping him reach his potential as a young athlete.